UnaCloud/UnaCloud2/README.md

 * Set database port in config.properties file.
 * Create a database.
 * Create an user with read and write privileges on database.
-* Set database name and user credentials in config.properties file.
+* Set database name and the user credentials in config.properties file.

 #### Node for RabbitMQ
 * Install RabbitMQ
-* Configure user with read and write queues privileges.
+* Configure the user with read and write queues privileges.
 * Validate communication with RabbitMQ port.
 * Configure RabbitMQ service to run in startup machine process
-* Set RabbitMQ port and user credentials in config.properties file.
+* Set RabbitMQ port and the user credentials in config.properties file.

 #### Node for CloudControl application
 * Install Java 8